Teeth Scaling and Polishing in Dubai

 A protective fluoride coating is applied to strengthen your teeth and help prevent future decay.

-Scaling & Polishing Frequently Asked Questions
+Scaling & Polishing FAQs

 The cost of teeth cleaning is usually less expensive than other dental treatments for problems that can be avoided with regular teeth cleaning by professional.
 Our affordable deep cleaning will help you maintain good oral health at a reasonable price.